TylerH123/MKS22X-GroupLab/README.md

       -Brandon specifically: figured out why two images were shown for collision instead of 1 <br />
    **Caleb Kahan** <br />
       -also finding and reporting bugs to group<br />
-      -figured out how to avoid the clusters/ball escapes of gravitational based motion (speed limits).<br />
+      -figured out how to avoid the clusters/ball escapes of gravitational based motion (speed limits).
+Gravity bouncing stuff in         general<br />
       * *ALL MOTIONS ARE COMPLETE NOW!* * <br />
       -living rocks affect other living rocks and rocks. (a living rock and a rock are both collideable and both things... so they both would affect each other if touching.
 Same goes for two rocks that are too close to each other!)<br />
+      -Fixed Distance Formula- to d= difference in x squared + difference in y squared<br />
+      -new image for exploding rock <br />